dembasiby/launchschool/backend/pedac/alphabetSymmetry/alphabet.md

 - loop through the input array of word, for each word, `countNumberOfLettersInTheRightAlphabeticOrder` and store that number in a result array,
 - return the result array of numbers

-`countNumberOfLettersInTheRightAlphabeticOrder(word)`
+`alphabetSymmetry` helper function with one parameter `word`

-- Declare and initialize a constant array with the 26 alphabet letters;
+- Declare and initialize a constant string with the 26 alphabet letters;
 - Declare and initialize a variable `count` to `0`
 - loop through the word letter by letters
   -- for the lowercase value of each letter, check if it is at the same position as in the alphabet array.